-• An LEA has the option to call out expenditures and enrollment associated with pre-K classrooms within school sites serving other grade levels.

-- Both "PK" and "NP" subgroup codes (flags) are associated with school sites serving other grade levels including pre-K classrooms. - Designated pre-K and early childhood centers are separate reporting sites and will not use these subgroup codes (flags). - o "PK" flag indicates all students aged 3-5 enrolled at pre-K classrooms within an existing elementary (or other grade level) school site. - o "NP" flag indicates all students attending other grades excluding students enrolled within pre-K classrooms served at the same elementary (or other grade level) school site. - RCDTS Code is the elementary (or other grade levels) school code for this entry.
-This code will be the same for both the non-Pre-K and Pre-K entries, since the two sets of grade levels are served at the same site. - School-Level Public Narrative (optional) - o Provides every LEA to script optional narratives for individual schools, to help "tell their story." - This optional LEA-developed school-level narrative is displayed on the school Report Card if provided. - LEA-Level Public Narrative (optional) - Provides every LEA the opportunity to give further context and narrative to accompany the Site-Based Expenditure data set for the LEA. - o This optional LEA-developed LEA-level narrative is displayed on the district Report Card if provided. - LEA Average Per-Pupil Expenditures - This metric is the average per-pupil expenditures at district level. - Total LEA Expenditures - This metric is the total dollars included in reporting (allocated to sites) plus total exclusions. - LEA Enrollment - This metric is the total of all the enrolled students within the LEA, according to their percent of day attended (PDA) recorded in the Student Information System (SIS). - This metric is the sum total of enrollments reported within all sites of the LEA, including any separate reporting sites for students educated outside the district. - An enrollment of 1.0 indicates that the student is receiving a full day of services.
-Students receiving services for only part of each day shall be counted as proportional students based on percentage of day listed in SIS. - This sum total should equal the total number of children (according to their proportionate enrollment) aged 3 through 21 in grades prekindergarten through 12 served by the LEA or placed outside the district by the LEA. - Within SBER Guidance, "prekindergarten students" refers broadly to the-proportional student FTE count of students ages 3-5 for whom a district incurs costs for educational services provided, inclusive of prekindergarten (pre-K) and early childhood education.
-Students enrolled in birth to three programs are excluded from Site-Based Expenditure Reporting. - The average of the enrolled proportional student count (related to students from or served outside the district) on October 1st and March 1st of the reporting year shall be used. - Enrollment for Each School - This metric includes every student the school serves, except for students being served in the school who originate from outside the LEA. - o Students served outside the LEA should be included in reporting by the Home LEA. - The average of the enrolled proportional student count (related to students from or served outside the district) on October 1st and March 1st of the reporting year shall be used.
+- An LEA has the option to call out expenditures and enrollment associated with pre-K classrooms within school sites serving other grade levels. - Both "PK" and "NP" subgroup codes (flags) are associated with school sites serving other grade levels including pre-K classrooms. - Designated pre-K and early childhood centers are separate reporting sites and will not use these subgroup codes (flags). - o "PK" flag indicates all students aged 3-5 enrolled at pre-K classrooms within an existing elementary (or other grade level) school site. - o "NP" flag indicates all students attending other grades excluding students enrolled within pre-K classrooms served at the same elementary (or other grade level) school site. - RCDTS Code is the elementary (or other grade levels) school code for this entry.
+This code will be the same for both the non-Pre-K and Pre-K entries, since the two sets of grade levels are served at the same site. - The business rules section of this document illustrates the requirements for displaying enrollment FTE and associated expenditures of the Pre-K classroom callouts. - School-Level Public Narrative (optional) - o Provides every LEA to script optional narratives for individual schools, to help "tell their story." - This optional LEA-developed school-level narrative is displayed on the school Report Card if provided. - District-Level Public Narrative (optional) - Provides every LEA the opportunity to give further context and narrative to accompany the Site-Based Expenditure data set for the LEA. - This optional LEA-developed district-level narrative is displayed on the district Report Card if provided. - District Average Per-Pupil Expenditures - o This metric is the average per-pupil expenditures at district level. - Total District Expenditures - This metric is the total dollars included in reporting (allocated to sites) plus total exclusions. - SBER Enrollment Rules - SBER enrollments include all PK-12 enrollment records that span 1-Oct or 1-Mar. - Unlike the RC and EBF, there is no notion of a primary enrollment for each student.
+ALL enrollment records contribute FTE (i.e. Percent of Day Attended). - Each enrollment record is counted at its Home District (or Deactivated District when applicable). - When the Serving School is within the Home District, the record is counted at that Serving School. - o When the Serving School is outside the Home District, the record is considered Outplaced. - Each Home District may choose whether to include ALL Outplaced FTE at the records' Home Schools or in aggregate at the district-level. - For each District and School above, SBER sums the records' FTE for 1-Oct and does the same for 1-Mar. - The 1-Oct and 1-Mar sums are then averaged to produce SBER Default Enrollment FTEs. - SBER requires expenditure reporting from the above Districts when total FTE > 0 and the District entity is in EPS Category 2.